Liquid breathing: Diving

 Gas pressure increases with depth, rising 1 bar (14.5 psi) every 10 meters to over 1,100 bar at the bottom of the Mariana Trench.
 Diving becomes more dangerous as depth increases, and deep diving presents many hazards.
-All surface-breathing animals are subject to decompression sickness, including aquatic mammals and free-diving humans.
+All surface-breathing animals are subject to decompression sickness, including aquatic mammals and humans scuba-diving.
 Breathing at depth can cause nitrogen narcosis and oxygen toxicity.
 Holding the breath while ascending after breathing at depth can cause air embolisms, burst lung, and collapsed lung.

 Special breathing gas mixes such as trimix or heliox reduce the risk of nitrogen narcosis but, in the case of trimix, do not eliminate it.
 Heliox eliminates the risk of nitrogen narcosis but introduces the risk of helium tremors below about 500 ft.
 Atmospheric diving suits maintain body and breathing pressure at 1 bar, eliminating most of the hazards of descending, ascending, and breathing at depth.
 However, the rigid suits are bulky, clumsy, and very expensive.

 Liquid breathing offers a third option, promising the mobility available with flexible dive suits and the reduced risks of rigid suits.
 With liquid in the lungs, the pressure within the diver's lungs could accommodate changes in the pressure of the surrounding water without the huge partial pressure gas exposures required when the lungs are filled with gas.
 Liquid breathing would not result in the saturation of body tissues with high pressure nitrogen or helium that occurs with the use of non-liquids, thus would reduce or remove the need for slow decompression.